-The City and Borough of Sitka welcomes and encourages new business activity as well as supporting our current businesses.
-The Tax Office staff are available to serve you Monday through Friday from 10:00 a.m. – 4:00 p.m. (with the exception of recognized holidays) on the first floor of City Hall at 100 Lincoln Street Sitka, Alaska.
+The City and Borough of Sitka welcomes and encourages new business activity, as well as supporting our current businesses.
+The Tax Office staff are available to serve you Monday through Friday from 10:00 a.m. to 4:00 p.m. (except for recognized holidays) on the first floor of City Hall at 100 Lincoln Street Sitka, Alaska.

 Collecting and Filing Sales Tax

 Every sale which is made within the City and Borough of Sitka, unless explicitly exempted by Sitka General Code Chapter 4.09.100, or subsequent ordinance, shall be presumed to be subject to the city sales tax of 5% or 6% (seasonally) imposed.

 This requires by law any person or business to register with the City of Sitka Tax Office before making sales, rendering services, or providing rentals within city limits.